facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 One thing I learned personally is that I really appreciate teachers and their hard work now more than ever.
 We have twin four-year olds, and balancing work, home, and education with my wife was challenging and fun at the same time, but we were so thankful to get them back at school and in a routine.

 My resolution for the new year is to stay informed without being overwhelmed by the news.
 It can be easy to get too much news.
-I don’t feel the need to know what’s happening moment by moment in 2021 nearly as much as in 2020.
+I don’t feel the need to know what’s happening moment by moment in 2021 nearly as much as 2020.

 Next Steps